amaentau/espa-tv/README.md

 ---

-**🎯 Your Veo Dongle system is now ready for seamless streaming control!**
+**🎯 Your Espa-TV system is now ready for seamless streaming control!**

 A multi-platform system for Veo stream playback and remote control, consisting of: